oxheadalpha/teztnets/kaizen/README.md

 To verify that your configuration is correct, run `tezos-node config` or open your node config file with an editor.
 The configuration should mention a `user_activated_upgrade` at block `757759`.

 We expect the transition to take place on December 3rd.
 If you do not change your node configuration by then, you will be on a different chain which remained on Granada protocol.
 Past that point, the only way to get back to Kaizen is to flush your storage and sync from scratch, or from a [snapshot](https://xtz-shots.io).

+To start a new baker on Kaizen, follow instructions below.